Funding Opportunities for Research Commercialization and Economic Success (FORCES)

 - Applications for a second proposal for the same project or research will not be accepted.

-Step 3: The purpose of the review meeting is to assess the commercial readiness of the proposal.
-Applicants will either proceed with a Commercial Assessment report, or will be directed to other avenues for support available through the Innovation to Enterprise Commercialization track.
+Step 2: Contact Karen White at OVCR to schedule a review meeting with representatives of OVCR and ICO.
+The purpose of the review meeting is to assess the commercial readiness of the proposal.
+After the meeting, you may proceed with a full proposal submission or elect to pursue other avenues for support available through the Innovation to Enterprise Commercialization track.

 Application sections include: